venelrene/photogram/README.md

 Part Three - We paginate our posts and comments and also create beautiful registration and login forms

 Part Four - Unable to tell one user from another, we created profile pages for everyone!
 Users can customise their bios and avatars.

+Part Five (Step One) - Adding likes to our users posts.